 Fill Out and Submit Your Dual Enrollment Approval Form

-Submit the Approval Form to the LCC Registrar's Office prior to registering for class(es).
+Students must submit the Approval Form to the LCC Registrar's Office prior to registering for class(es).
 The form may be submitted by email, U.S. mail or in person at the StarZone in the Gannon Building (addresses are provided on the form).
 Allow a minimum of 3 business days for processing.
 Incomplete or incorrectly completed forms may take longer.

 Note: You will need the username of X00 number from Step 2 on this form in order to submit it for processing.